 - Total Elevation Gain: 1,400 feet

 The hike to Winnemucca Lake is the shortest trail featured here.
 However, any list of great day hikes of Lake Tahoe would be incomplete without including Winnemucca Lake.
-The terrain is majestic and diverse.
+For example, the terrain is majestic and diverse.
 And, the wildflowers during the summer are legendary.

 Trailhead parking is convenient, but does require a fee.
 Also note that Carson Pass (8,573 feet) is at a relatively high elevation and holds snow late in the season.
 Read my article about hiking Winnemucca Lake for more details.